Blazar Research at Boston University

 TEMZ computer model for variability of flux, polarization, and spectral energy distribution of blazars

 Prof. Alan Marscher's textbook on cosmology for non-science majors: From Nothing to Everything: The Story of Our Universe

 Fermi10 Blog (March 2018) on Gamma-ray Blazar Research, author's version

 Prof. Alan Marscher's presentation on Jets from Black Holes in Quasars at the Northeast Astronomy Forum on Saturday April 18, 2009 (for anyone interested in black holes & quasars)

-Original Science Songs by Cosmos II (including international hit "Superluminal Lover"), aka Alan Marscher
+Original Science Songs by Cosmos II, aka Alan Marscher

 Dr. Alan Marscher Dr. Svetlana Jorstad

 Ms. Karen Williamson, Research Technician

 If you have any questions about the BU Blazar Research Group, please send e-mail to Prof. Marscher.